Our

 a few years.
 He was followed by Fr Anthony Mellor, Fr Geoff Baron, Fr

-Michael McCarthy (now Bishop of Rockhampton) and now Fr Paul
+Michael McCarthy (now Bishop of Rockhampton), Fr Paul

 Faces